Brooknguyen/Synopex-LayoutFactory/README.md

-<h1>Synopex-LayoutFactory</h1>
+<h3>Synopex-LayoutFactory</h3>
-<p>Tools: HTML, CSS, JS.
-This front-end is designed with purpose display area, camera position, electrical cabinet position, and information of these things.</p>
+<h4>Tools: HTML, CSS, JS.
+This front-end is designed with purpose display area, camera position, electrical cabinet position, and information of these things.</h4>
 </div>